-What is the hCG diet?
+What is the hCG Diet?

 The main principle of the diet is combining daily low-dose (125 IU) hCG injections and extreme calorie restriction with an allowance of only about 500 calories per day.

-The diet lasts from three weeks or longer, depending on how many pounds you intend to lose.
+The diet lasts three weeks or longer, depending on how many pounds you intend to lose.
 The promised result is losing 1-2 pounds a day.

 This diet sounds like a perfect idea for those who want to get ready for the swimming season in the shortest possible time or those who are overweight and desire to lose extra pounds quickly.

 Although, starting this diet without consulting your doctor is not recommended, since you will need to make drastic changes to your diet, which are likely to be stressful for your body.

 Although this diet became popular only in the last decade, the beta-hCG diet was discovered in Great Britain in the 1950s by famous endocrinologist Dr. Simeons, the story of discovery is quite interesting.
 The doctor noticed that overweight males who got hCG injections for low testosterone levels lost significant body fat without losing muscle mass.